xandebianchi/handsoffmouth/README.md

 # Hands Off Mouth App

+## Goal
+Help those who have the habit of nail biting or other similar behaviors involving the face.

 ## Overview
 This is an Open Source Android application that detects when a user's hand is near their mouth using the camera and plays a notification sound to alert them.
 The app utilizes **CameraX**, **MediaPipe**, and *Jetpack Compose** for real-time detection and a smooth user interface.